 Budapest is actually two cities, Buda and Pest, one on each side of the Danube River, which divides this capital of Hungary.
-This city's history dates to Roman times, but Buda and Pest were not united into one city until 1873.
+This city's history dates to Roman times, but Buda and Pest were not united into a town until 1873.
 The city has beautiful art nouveau architecture, sweeping views from spectacular bridges, and, yes, thermal baths.
 Must-sees are the Parliament buildings, the former Royal Palace and its museums, and Budapest's many cool pubs and gardens.

 If you're planning a December trip, here's what you need to know.

-Weather in December
+Budapest Weather in December

-During the last half of December sees really cold weather set in for the winter.
+During the last half of December, frigid weather starts to set in for the winter.
 It snows often, but it is usually light, and accumulation is rare.
 If you find moderate cold invigorating and light snow like a glistening frosting on the city, you will love Budapest in December.

 What to Pack